weynandk/info_threefold/src/docs/grid/tf_farming/configure_wallet.md

 ## Configure your farm wallet addresses from the 3SDK GUI

-The easiest method to configure the wallet addresses of your farm us to do it from the Farm management page from the [3SDK]([http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html](http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html).
+The easiest method to configure the wallet addresses of your farm is to do it from the Farm management page from the [3SDK]([http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html](http://wiki.cloud.threefold.io/gettingstarted/sdk_install.html).

 1. Click on the little gear in the `Actions` colum of the farm tables